Mary Poppins (film): Plot

-The next day, the trio and Bert visit Mary's odd uncle, Albert, whose uncontrollable laughter has caused him to float.
+The next day, the trio and Bert visit Mary's odd uncle, Albert, whose uncontrollable laughter has caused him to float ("I Love to Laugh").
 George becomes annoyed by the household's cheery atmosphere and threatens to fire Mary.
 She persuades him to take the children to his workplace.
-That evening, Mary sings a lullaby about a woman who sells bird food on the steps of St. Paul's Cathedral.
-The next day at the bank, the children meet George's boss, the elderly Mr. Dawes Sr., who advises Michael to invest his tuppence in the bank, ultimately snatching the coins out of Michael's hand.
+That evening, Mary tells the children about a woman who sells bird food on the steps of St. Paul's Cathedral ("Feed The Birds").
+The next day at the bank, the children meet George's boss, the elderly Mr. Dawes Sr., who advises Michael to invest his tuppence in the bank, ultimately snatching the coins out of Michael's hand ("Fidelity Fiduciary Bank").
 Michael demands them back; other customers overhear the conflict, and they all begin demanding their own money back, causing a bank run.

 Jane and Michael flee the bank and get lost in the East End.
 Bert, now working as a chimney sweep, escorts them home.
-The three and Mary venture onto the rooftops, where Bert dances with other chimney sweeps.
+The three and Mary venture onto the rooftops ("Chim Chim Cher-ee") where Bert dances with other chimney sweeps ("Step In Time").
 George later receives a phone call from the bank, requesting a meeting with him regarding Michael's actions.
 The children overhear the phone call and become concerned.
-Bert advises George to spend more time with Jane and Michael before they grow up.
+Bert advises George to spend more time with Jane and Michael before they grow up ("A Man Has Dreams").
 Hoping to make amends, Michael gives George the tuppence.
 Stricken with regret, George slowly walks through London to the bank, where he is given a humiliating cashiering.
 Lost for words, George exclaims "Supercalifragilisticexpialidocious", tells a joke Albert had told the children, and happily walks home.
 When Mr. Dawes Sr. understands the joke, he floats up into the air, laughing.

 The next day, Mary Poppins tells the children she must leave.
 George mends his children's kite and takes the family out to fly it.
 At the park, the family encounters Mr. Dawes Sr.'s son, Mr. Dawes Jr., who reveals that his father died laughing at the joke.
-Mr. Dawes Jr. says his father had never been happier and gratefully rehires (and promotes) George.
+Mr. Dawes Jr. says his father had never been happier and gratefully rehires (and promotes) George ("Let's Go Fly A Kite").
 Mary watches the family and decides her work is done.
 As Mary flies away, Bert looks up and says, "Goodbye, Mary Poppins.
 Don't stay away too long."